Brian Dooreck MD

 H. pylori testing.
 Determining the presence of H. pylori is often done via the breath test; the patient consumes a special liquid that, when broken down in the stomach, may produce excess carbon dioxide if H. pylori bacteria are present.
 The patient will blow into a bag both before and after consuming the liquid, and then carbon levels are compared to determine the presence of H. pylori.
 Other exams include examining blood or stool samples; however, the breath test yields the most accurate results.

 Upper endoscopy (EGD).
 Using the endoscope, your doctor will look for the presence of ulcers.
-If an ulcer is detected, a small tissue sample may be taken for analysis.
+If an ulcer is detected, a small tissue sample may be analyzed.

 Upper gastrointestinal series.
 This diagnostic method involves swallowing a liquid that will coat your digestive tract and appear white on X-ray scans.
 A series of X-rays are then taken, and the presence of an ulcer should be visible.